doughahn/unofficial-opf-guides/docs/pbp/play-by-post.md

 You should now be on a page that contains a bunch of text fields that you can fill out.

-Enter the character's full name in the `Full name` field.
+First, enter the character's full name in the `Full name` field.

 ### Adding the Slashline
 ----
 Next, you want to start filling out your character's slashline.
 The slashline contains important at-a-glance information that your fellow players and GM will find useful, such as hitpoints, armor, status, and spells.
 Since the Paizo boards don't have an official slashline, players use the `Race` and `Class/Levels` text areas to input this data.
 With limited character space, it is often written in shorthand (e.g. "AC" for "Armor Class," "HP" for "Hit Points," etc).
 If you aren't sure, feel free to ask!

-Here are copy-paste-able templates for Pathfinder Second Edition, just replace the relevant areas:

 #### Pathfinder 2E Slashlines